 How to Store Lemon

 Store these bars lightly covered in the refrigerator for 3 days.
 They don’t freeze well, they dry out.

 If you enjoy these lemon cheesecake bars, here are two other lemon dessert recipes similarly nutritious and easy to make:

 And A Few Other Healthy Recipes to Try

 Don’t miss a thing, subscribe here to get recipes delivered to your inbox!

 makes 16 (2-inch) square slices

-Blend or process ingredients for the crust, press into the pan.
+- Blend or process ingredients for the crust, press into the pan.
 Bake for 15 minutes or until lightly browned on top.
 Or freeze for 15 minutes.Set pan aside while you make filling.

-Cut into 16 (2-inch) squares.
-Garnish with lemon triangles, lemon rind curls, and enjoy!
+- Cut into 16 (2-inch) squares.
+Dust with confection sugar, garnish with lemon triangles, lemon rind curls.
+Serve.

 - Store refrigerated in a sealed container.
 They will last 3-4 days and then begin to dry out.
 They do not freeze well.